mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 Facilitates editing of a [CraftingRecipe](#T-ParquetClassLibrary-Crafts-CraftingRecipe 'ParquetClassLibrary.Crafts.CraftingRecipe') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [CraftingRecipe](#T-ParquetClassLibrary-Crafts-CraftingRecipe 'ParquetClassLibrary.Crafts.CraftingRecipe') should never themselves use [ICraftingRecipeEdit](#T-ParquetClassLibrary-Crafts-ICraftingRecipeEdit 'ParquetClassLibrary.Crafts.ICraftingRecipeEdit').
+ICraftingRecipeEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Crafts-ICraftingRecipeEdit-Ingredients'></a>
 ### Ingredients `property`